originphp/website/source/docs/development/testing.md

 ## Fixtures

-Fixtures are sets of sample data that you can use to test your app with.
-When working with fixtures, the `test` datasource is used, see the `Setting up the database` section.
+Fixtures are sets of sample data that you can use to test your app with, the data in the fixtures in inserted into the table for the fixture.
+When testing with PHPUnit, the `test` datasource is used by all models, see the `Setting up the database` section.

 ### Creating Fixtures